ScholarshipOwl/laravel-doctrine-jsonapi/docs/introduction.md

 ### Why Laravel?

-Laravel is a modern PHP framework that makes building web applications enjoyable and productive.
+[Laravel](https://laravel.com/) is a modern PHP framework that makes building web applications enjoyable and productive.
 Its codebase is clean, the documentation is top-notch, and the community is welcoming and always ready to help.
 While Laravel is primarily designed for web applications, it also offers a suite of features that make API server development straightforward.

+Using a well-established framework to build your Application API is crucial for long-term success.
+Frameworks provide a strong foundation of tested, secure, and maintainable components—handling everything from routing and middleware to validation, authentication, and error handling.
+This not only accelerates development but also ensures your API follows industry best practices, is easier to maintain, and can scale as your project grows.
+By relying on a framework, you avoid reinventing the wheel and benefit from the collective expertise of the developer community.

 From validation and authentication to authorization and simple route handlers, Laravel empowers you to build secure and maintainable APIs.
 If you come from a more traditional PHP background, Laravel is the perfect opportunity to embrace a new way of thinking and modernize your development approach.